View Document Text

 management of held away assets such as defined contribution plan participant accounts.

-The platforms allow us to avoid being considered to have custody of client funds since we
+The platforms allow us to avoid being considered to have custody of client funds since

-do not have direct access to client log-in credentials.
+we do not have direct access to client log-in credentials.
 We are not affiliated with the

 platforms in any way and receive no compensation from them for using their platform.
-A

-the current account allocations.
-ByAllAccounts
+review the current account allocations.
+ByAllAccounts is used for non-discretionary

 management, meaning we can recommend trades to the client, but the client bears the